StarbirdTech/AI-Blueprints/generative-ai/multi-modal-rag-with-langchain/README.md

 ### Step 2: Set Up a Workspace

 - Choose **Local GenAI** as the base image.
+- Upload requirements.txt file to the pip packages section of your AI Studio workspace.

 ### Step 3: Clone the Repository